 This month seems to have been a bit more mixed, and there's more grey than blue.
 I've been keeping a close eye on my yarn and I'm hoping that I have enough left in all the colours that I need.
 Otherwise I'll need to pick apart my granny square blanket and rescue some grey from the border!

-There's a group of us taking part in the Sky Blanket project and you can find us across social media, in particular Instagram, using the hashtag #skyblanket2016.
-Each month bloggers can share their blog posts about their blankets on the linky which is hosted by Bug, Bird & Bee, The Boy and Me and You Little Sew and Sew.
+There was a group of us taking part in the Sky Blanket project throughout 2016, and you can find us across social media, in particular Instagram, using the hashtag #skyblanket2016.
+The project was started by Bug, Bird & Bee, The Boy and Me and You Little Sew and Sew.